elixir-cldr/cldr_html/README.md

 # Cldr HTML

-`Phoenix.HTML.Form.select/4` helper functions for CLDR.
+Phoenix form select helper functions for CLDR.
 The functions in this library produce localised selection tags for HTML forms for:

 * Currencies
 * Units